villainscode/villainscode/README.md

   + Distributed computing
   + Microservices Architecture (Real-time Reservation, Large-scale E-Commerce, Enterprise Notification System)

 ❗️ I am working in Korea and looking for an overseas technology company that allows remote work.
+(I can set up a new development organization)

 # ⚡ Work experience
 - KAKAO Corp (2018 ~ Now, Lead of Partner Platform DEV)